maddisondesigns/customizer-custom-controls/readme.md

 - Renamed fontawesome stylsheet

 = 1.0.7 =
-- Update skyrocket_get_social_media() to store output as array rather than string to make it easier for filtering
+- Updated skyrocket_get_social_media() to store output as array rather than string to make it easier for filtering
 - Added new filter (skyrocket_social_icons_list) for filtering social media icons list array
 - Added new social icons to Customizer Control (Discord, Kickstarter, Patreon, Weibo)
 - Updated FontAwesome to v5.8.2

 = 1.0.6 =
-- Add the ability to show the Add Media button on the TinyMCE Control
+- Added the ability to show the Add Media button on the TinyMCE Control

 = 1.0.5 =
 - Added support for including this library in a plugin (as well as a theme).
 Props @mmcev106

 = 1.0.4 =
-- Fix typos.
+- Fixed typos.
 Props @lushkant

 = 1.0.3 =
-- Fix issue with specifying slider step less than one (e.g. 0.5)
+- Fixed issue with specifying slider step less than one (e.g. 0.5)
-- Add new sanitisation function for sanitising slider ranges
+- Added new sanitisation function for sanitising slider ranges

 = 1.0.2 =
-- Update handles when enqueing scripts/styles to use dashes instead of underscores
+- Updated handles when enqueing scripts/styles to use dashes instead of underscores
-- Add prefixes to a couple of function names that didn't have a prefix
+- Added prefixes to a couple of function names that didn't have a prefix

 = 1.0.1 =
 - Check if there are any Google Font Controls being used before trying to call Select2